wizardfan/gio-repository/README.md

   * [BLAST based](../wiki/setup/SetupBLAST.md): Species Finding

 ## Updating GIO
-To update GIO, simply repeat step 4 above (ensure that Galaxy is not running at the time).
+New tools are added from time to time.
+To keep your local GIO toolset up-to-date, simply repeat step 4 above and restart the Galaxy server.
 Any pre-existing GIO installation will be overwritten, but other tools, data etc. will be unaffected.

 ## Using GIO
 A list of current tools and descriptions of these can be found [here](../wiki/tool_document.md).
 More accessible tutorials can be found at [gio.sbcs.qmul.ac.uk](http://gio.sbcs.qmul.ac.uk).